informalsystems/stakooler/README.md

 # Stakooler

-The koolest tool for stakers !
+The koolest (light) tool for stakers !

 ### Configuration